-You've no doubt seen some Winter Olympics 2018 coverage, whether on TV or social media.
-But one of the most unique ways to experience this year's Winter Games can happen right on your face, thanks to virtual reality (VR).
+You've no doubt seen some Winter Olympics 2018 coverage, whether on television or social media.
+But, one of the most unique ways to experience this year's Winter Games can happen right on your face, thanks to virtual reality (VR).

-Powered by Intel's True VR platform, the Olympics come alive in VR in a way you won't get watching on television.
-While not the full breadth of events and limited by the dizzying effects of prolonged mobile VR use, this year's Olympics VR broadcast looks like a healthy preview for how we'll consume sporting events in the coming years.
+Powered by Intel's True VR platform, the Olympics come alive in VR in a way you won't get watching on TV.
+While not the full breadth of events and encumbered by the dizzying effects of prolonged mobile VR use, this year's Olympics VR broadcast is a healthy preview for how we'll consume sporting events in the coming years.

 "Really what we're doing around this experience is not try to take television and put it into VR, and we're not only trying to transport the fan to be at the event," David Aufhauser, Managing Director of Intel Sports, tells TechRadar.
 "We're creating an entirely new way for fans to experience the virtual world."